WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 ```

 **Note:** Replace domain, group, and EndpointURL with the appropriate values for your onboarding environment.

-**Example:** DCC for domain, DSC for group, and https://tng-dev.who.int for DEV environment endpoint.
+ DCC for domain, DSC for group, and https://tng-dev.who.int for DEV environment endpoint.

 {% include img.html img="CMSPackageUploadCommand.png" caption="Example" width="70%" %}